Nano Banana Prompts for Landscapes (2026)

 | Night | Artificial or moonlight | Cityscapes, astrophotography | "Moonlit night, starry sky" |

-Midday is the one time of day to avoid for most landscapes — the overhead sun creates flat, shadowless scenes with no drama.
-The exception is tropical scenes where harsh light is part of the aesthetic.
+Midday is the one time of day to avoid for most landscapes.
+The overhead sun creates flat, shadowless scenes with no drama.
+The exception is tropical scenes and desert environments where harsh light is part of the aesthetic.

 Mountain scenes demand scale, drama, and atmospheric depth.
-Snow-capped peaks, glacial lakes, and high-altitude light create iconic imagery.
+Snow-capped peaks, glacial lakes, and high-altitude light create iconic imagery that depends on the three-layer technique more than any other category.

 Prompt: "Moss-covered granite boulders in foreground, alpine lake at sunset with mirror-perfect reflection of snow-capped mountains, golden light on peaks, crystal clear water, dramatic cumulus clouds, landscape photography, shot on Sony A7R IV 24mm"

 The moss-covered boulders create foreground interest and scale.
 The mirror reflection doubles the mountain's impact.
-Camera reference replicates wide-angle perspective.
+The 24mm wide-angle reference creates an expansive, immersive perspective.

 Prompt: "Wild alpine flowers in foreground, misty mountain valley at dawn, layers of peaks fading into fog, soft diffused light, moody and atmospheric, landscape photography style, cinematic composition"

 Flowers add color and scale.
-Layers and mist create depth.
-Dawn light is softer than midday.
+Layers and mist create the atmospheric depth that makes mountain scenes feel vast.
+Dawn light is softer and more ethereal than golden hour.

 Prompt: "Pine tree framing the left side, Swiss Alps meadow with wildflowers, mountain backdrop, blue sky with cumulus clouds, summer alpine photography, vibrant greens and blues, wide-angle landscape"

-The pine tree creates a natural frame — a real photography composition technique.
-Framing elements add depth and draw the eye inward.
+The pine tree creates a natural frame: a real photography composition technique called foreground framing.
+The frame draws the viewer's eye inward toward the mountain backdrop.

 Prompt: "Stream flowing over rocks in immediate foreground, mountain range in background, autumn colors in mid-ground tree line, overcast soft lighting, Pacific Northwest landscape style"